ProDigi-Developement/bootcamp-swift-project/README.md

 **Here's what the following Application can do ( Open README.md for Demo )**

-* Quickly estimate federal and provincial taxes.
+* Fetching User information from web API in JSON format.
-* Calculate Employement Insuracnce, Vacation Pay, CPP
+* Map kit to show user location on the map.
-* Give estimate earnings for next month and total deduction.
+* Easy and simple user interface with customizes UI elements.

-Here's what it looks like in action.
-(UX IS IN EARLY STAGE)( Wait for GIF )
+Here's what it looks like in action.( Wait for GIF )

 ![Alt Text](https://github.com/YASH12366/PayTrail/blob/master/PayTrailDemo.gif)